bt7s7k7/UCPeM/README.md

  - `IS_PORT` → If the script is being ran in a port
  - `PROJECT_PATH` → The name of the project
  - `PROJECT_NAME` → The path to the project
-> In shell type runner the values are in enviroment variables prefixed with `UCPEM_`
+> In shell type runner the values are in environment variables prefixed with `UCPEM_`

 Lines starting with `#` are comments.
 ## Installation